 Due to the seasonal nature of our business, in order to meet our working capital needs, particularly those in the third and fourth quarters, we rely on our revolving credit facility and our other credit facilities for working capital.
-We currently have a revolving credit agreement that expires in 2011, which provides for a \$300 million committed revolving credit facility which provides the Company the ability to request increases in the committed facility in additional increments of \$50 million, subject to lender agreement, up to a total of \$500 million.
+We currently have a revolving credit agreement that expires in 2011, which provides for a \$300 million committed revolving credit facility which provides us the ability to request increases in the committed facility in additional increments of \$50 million, subject to lender agreement, up to a total of \$500 million.
 The credit agreement contains certain restrictive covenants setting forth leverage and coverage requirements, and certain other limitations typical of an investment grade facility.
 These restrictive covenants may limit our future actions, and financial, operating and strategic flexibility.
 In addition, our financial covenants were set at the time we entered into our credit facility.
 Our performance and financial condition may not meet our original expectations, causing us to fail to meet such financial covenants.
 Non-compliance with our debt covenants could result in us being unable to utilize borrowings under our revolving credit facility and other bank lines, a circumstance which potentially could occur when operating shortfalls would most require supplementary borrowings to enable us to continue to fund our operations.

-As an additional source of working capital and liquidity, we currently have a \$250 million accounts receivable securitization program, which is increased to \$300 million for the period from fiscal October through fiscal January.
+As an additional source of working capital and liquidity, we currently have a \$250 million accounts receivable securitization program.
 Under this program, we sell on an ongoing basis, substantially all of our domestic U.S. dollar denominated trade accounts receivable to a bankruptcy remote special purpose entity.
 Under this facility, the special purpose entity is able to sell, on a revolving basis, undivided ownership interests in the eligible receivables to bank conduits.
 During the term of the facility, we must maintain certain performance ratios.
 If we fail to maintain these ratios, we could be prevented from accessing this cost-effective source of working capital and short-term financing.
+Additionally, changes in financial reporting, regulatory or other requirements which went into effect in 2010 or may occur in the future may significantly increase the cost of our accounts receivable securitization facility, which could make use of such a facility uneconomical.

-We believe that our cash flow from operations, together with our cash on hand and access to existing credit facilities and our accounts receivable securitization facility, are adequate for current and planned needs in 2009.
+We believe that our cash flow from operations, together with our cash on hand and access to existing credit facilities and our accounts receivable securitization facility, are adequate for current and planned needs in 2010.
 However, our actual experience may differ from these expectations.
-Factors that may lead to a difference include, but are not limited to, the matters discussed herein, as well as future events that might have the effect of reducing our available cash balance, such as unexpected material operating losses or increased capital or other expenditures, as well as increases in inventory or accounts receivable that are ineligible for sale under our securitization facility, or future events that may reduce or eliminate the availability of external financial resources.
+Factors that may lead to a difference include, but are not limited to, the matters discussed herein, as well as future events that might have the effect of reducing our available cash balance, such as unexpected material operating losses or increased capital or other expenditures, as well as increases in inventory or accounts receivable that are ineligible for sale under our securitization facility, regulatory or accounting changes which make accounts receivable securitization facilities more expensive or otherwise less desirable as a source of working capital funding, or other future events that may reduce or eliminate the availability of external financial resources.